Cahuapanan languages

 The Cahuapanan languages are a language family spoken in the Amazon basin of northern Peru.
-They include two languages, Chayahuita and Jebero, which are spoken by more than 11,300 people.
-Chayahuita is spoken by most of that number, but Jebero is almost extinct.
+They include two languages, Shawi and Shiwilu, which are spoken by more than 11,300 people.
+Shawi is spoken by most of that number, but Shiwilu is almost extinct.

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Quechuan, Arawakan, Candoshi-Shapra, Puquina, and Cariban language families due to contact.